 Cognitive dysfunction or “chemobrain” is a common complaint after breast cancer treatment, and also in this issue, Jill Shelton, clinical manager for outpatient neurosciences at Vanderbilt Medical Center, provides a concise review of the symptom to help nurses not only assess for this side effect, but also provide some practical tips to help patients cope.

-editor-in-chief Lisa Schulmeister rightfully reminds us that October is also Liver Cancer Awareness Month in her column, “What You Need to Know About Liver Cancer.”
+Oncology Nursing News editor-in-chief Lisa Schulmeister rightfully reminds us that October is also Liver Cancer Awareness Month in her column, “What You Need to Know About Liver Cancer.”
 The International Liver Cancer Association convened for its 10th annual meeting in Vancouver last month, and we present some research highlights from that meeting in this month’s Clinical Insights section.

 In many respects, every month is cancer awareness month here, as we endeavor to bring you the latest information and resources to help you in your daily practice supporting patients, survivors, and their caregivers.
 Let us know what you would like to hear more about, and as always, thank you for reading.